-Qat ar: Violence Block question WWL 2022 WWL 2021 6.1 How many Christians have been killed for faith-related reasons (including state sanctioned executions)?
+Qat ar: Violence Block question WWL 2023 WWL 2022 6.1 How many Christians have been killed for faith-related reasons (including state sanctioned executions)?
 0 0 6.2 How many churches or Christian buildings (schools, hospitals, cemeteries, etc.) have been attacked, damaged, bombed, looted, destroyed, burned down, closed or confiscated for faith-related reasons?
-100 0 6.3 How many Christians have been detained for faith-related reasons?
-1 0 6.4 How many Christians have been sentenced to jail, labor camp, sent to psychiatric hospital as punishment, or similar things for faith-related reasons?
+0 100 6.3 How many Christians have been detained for faith-related reasons?
+0 1 6.4 How many Christians have been sentenced to jail, labor camp, sent to psychiatric hospital as punishment, or similar things for faith-related reasons?
 0 0 6.5 How many Christians have been abducted for faith-related reasons (including Christians missing in a persecution context)?
 0 0 6.6 How many Christians have been raped or otherwise sexually harassed for faith-related reasons?
 10 10 6.7 How many cases have there been of forced marriages of Christians to non-Christians?
-1 0 6.8 How many Christians have been otherwise physically or mentally abused for faith-related reasons (including beatings and death threats)?
+0 1 6.8 How many Christians have been otherwise physically or mentally abused for faith-related reasons (including beatings and death threats)?
 10 10 6.9 How many houses of Christians or other property (excluding shops) have been attacked, damaged, bombed, looted, destroyed, burned down or confiscated for faith-related reasons?
-0 0

-6.10 How many shops or businesses of Christians have been attacked, damaged, bombed, looted, destroyed, burned down, closed or confiscated for faith-related reasons?
+0 0 6.10 How many shops or businesses of Christians have been attacked, damaged, bombed, looted, destroyed, burned down, closed or confiscated for faith-related reasons?
 0 0 6.11 How many Christians have been forced to leave their homes or go into hiding in-country for faith-related reasons?
 0 0 6.12 How many Christians have been forced to leave the country for faith-related reasons?
-1 2
+2 1

-In the WWL 2022 reporting period:
+In the WWL 2023 reporting period:

-• Christians forced to leave the country:

-At least one expatriate Christian was forced to leave the country after allegedly being involved in proselytizing.

-• Christians attacked:

-It is widely known that housemaids working in the domestic sphere in Qatar are vulnerable to incidents of (sexual) abuse.
+- Christians forced to leave the country: At least two expatriate Christians were forced to leave the country after allegedly being involved in proselytizing. - Christians attacked: It is widely known that housemaids working in the domestic sphere in Qatar are vulnerable to incidents of (sexual) abuse.
 The OECD 2019 report states: "Domestic workers are not protected by the Labour Law.
-Female domestic workers are often paid late or not paid, are asked to work excessive hours with no days off and are provided with inadequate living space.
-Additionally, Amnesty International (2014) reports on the restrictions on freedom of movement and communication, humiliating treatment and forced labour suffered by domestic workers in Qatar."
+Female domestic workers are often paid late or not paid, are asked to work excessive hours with no days off and are provided with inadequate living space."
+Additionally, Amnesty International (2020) reports on the restrictions on freedom of movement and communication, humiliating treatment and forced labor suffered by domestic workers in Qatar.
+(Amnesty International, 20 October 2020).